 If you are the kind of person, who likes to study with a book, the SAT has official SAT Study Guides, which you could order.

 The SAT offers free resources on the Khan Academy.
 The platform allows you to set up your personalized study plan including a number of set practice questions per day and certain days when you should take a full practice test.

 Third-party preparation / tutors

-Considering the importance of the SAT test and its financial implications if you were to receive a better academic scholarship offer, many people look to add private tutors to their team or make use of other preparation tools.
-Whether that's a smart investment or not, is up to you to decide and we encourage you read up on this topic extensively.
+Considering the importance of the SAT test and its financial implications if you were to receive a better academic scholarship offer, many people look to add private tutors to their team or make use of other preparation tools, such as official SAT products.

 First, understand the kind of schools you would like to get recruited by.
 Second, understand the SAT score range needed to make it happen.
 Then, decide on how to get there academically.

 As soon as you know which SAT test date works for you, sign up for the test on the SAT Website.
 The SAT currently costs 52 USD (add +15 USD with essay) and gets more expensive in case you test outside the U.S.